Qencode With Wasabi

 Follow the steps outlined below to configure Qencode to integrate with Wasabi.
 In this example, Wasabi is used as a source and destination of the transcoding job.

-1. Login to the Qencode portal.
+1. Log in to the Qencode portal.

-1. Select your Project from the dropdown menu.
-In the "Choose Source Video" section, provide the URL of the file.
+1. Select your Project from the dropdown menu on the right.
+In the "Select Media" section, provide the URL of the file.
 It can be a pre-signed URL or the link to the file if it is enabled for public access.
+Click “Save”.

 To generate a pre-signed URL for your file, please refer to How do I generate pre-signed URLs for temporary access with Wasabi?